lbryio/lbry.com/content/faq/mining-credits.md

 If you are self-hosting a farm you can check out various [ASIC management software](https://hashrateindex.com/blog/asic-miner-management-guide) to make your life easier.

-### Renting Hashrate

-If you do not have the ability to buy a machine or it doesn’t make economic sense then you can also [rent hashrate](https://medium.com/luxor/how-to-mine-lbry-lbc-with-nicehash-on-luxor-89ae1280d339) directly to mine on platforms like Nicehash or Mining Rig Rental.

 ### Setting up your FPGA

 For this guide, we will set up a Baikal but the process is pretty similar for any rig.